Kylar101/Recorder.js/README.md

 #### Inialization

-To inialize the recorderjs for use, use the following function
+To inialize the recorder for use, use the following function

 ```JavaScript
 rec.initialiseMedia()
 ```

-**NOTE:** If you change the media type after initialization, you will need to reinialize the recorderjs
+**NOTE:** If you change the media type after initialization, you will need to reinialize the recorder

 ```JavaScript
 rec.initialiseMedia()